parkerrj/comm318_F20_Final_Project/data_story_presentation/README.md

-## Presentation of your data story for COMM318 _Stories from data_ Final Project
+## Presentation of your data story for COMM318 Stories from data Final Project

-* This folder should contain the files that contain the output of all your data analysis.
-You can choose how you want to present your data story.
+* Final_Presentation.ipynb: I chose to represent my findings in a data journalism essay.
+Using Markdown, I wrote about the finding from my data analysis of COVID 19 cases and deaths over time and Google Search Trends for COVID 19 symptoms and mental health symptoms, I also included the visualizations that I created in prior notebooks to represent the findings.

-* Update this README file to describe the presentation.
+* graphs: contains the png of all of the graphs that are in the final product